ndejong/pfsense_fauxapi/README.md

  - Sets a full system configuration and (by default) takes a system config backup and (by default) causes the system config to be reloaded once successfully written and tested.
- - NB: be sure to pass the *FULL* system configuration in here, not just the piece you wish to adjust!
+ - NB1: be sure to pass the *FULL* system configuration in here, not just the piece you wish to adjust!
+ - NB2: if you are pulling the result of a `config_get` call, be sure to parse the response data to obtain the config data only under the key `data.config`
  - HTTP: **POST**
  - Params:
     - **do_backup** (optional, default = true)